j-k0n/j-k0n/README.md

 ### Hi there 👋

+My name is Jake.
+I'm a network security administrator that is looking to shift into the development space.
+I'm currently working through the "Odin Project" material.

+You can follow my learning journey at [my hashnode blog](www.jakeconrad.dev)

+I'd love to hear from other folks that are learning or who just want to connect.

 <!--
 **j-k0n/j-k0n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.